SandsDX

 • Implement feedback loop: Weekly sync between sales, marketing, and product

-Focus Priorities by Week
+Focus priorities by week

 TimeframePrimary FocusSuccess Metric